 What Bugs Does Rosemary Repel?

 Besides some of the more problematic insects like mosquitos and lice, rosemary can deter other bugs as well.
-Here are some other bugs that will go running from rosemary:
+Here are some other bugs that will crawl or fly away from rosemary:

 - Bed bugs